Israeli bombing of the Gaza Strip

 The aerial bombing and artillery shelling campaign has been accompanied or followed by destruction of infrastructure by other means.
 Areas including Rafah have been razed to the ground in a planned way, by means of controlled demolitions and bulldozing.

 Israel has faced accusations of war crimes and genocide due to the large number of civilian casualties and the large percentage of civilian infrastructure destroyed.
-Israel ordered civilians evacuate, and threatened that civilians who didn't evacuate would be considered "an accomplice in a terrorist organisation".
+Israel ordered civilians evacuate, and threatened that civilians who did not evacuate would be considered "an accomplice in a terrorist organisation", thus implying legitimacy for their bombing.
 (Note: According to the Goldsmith's College research team Forensic Architecture, rather than preventing civilian casualties, Israel's evacuation system had instead "produced mass displacement and forced transfer, and contributed to the killings of civilians throughout Gaza".)
-Israel stated that its struck targets were used by Hamas, but an Airwars analysis did not find evidence of militant presence in most Israeli airstrikes during Oct 2023.
-The United Nations reports that 86% of the Gaza Strip is under Israeli evacuation orders.
-Satellite data analysis indicates that 80% of the buildings in northern Gaza have been damaged or destroyed.
+Israel stated that its struck targets were used by Hamas, but an Airwars analysis did not find evidence of militant presence in most Israeli airstrikes in October 2023.
+The United Nations reported that 86% of the Gaza Strip was under Israeli evacuation orders.
+Satellite data analysis indicated that 80% of the buildings in northern Gaza had been damaged or destroyed.
 (Note: In northern Gaza, including Gaza City, the number of buildings damaged or destroyed is as high as 80 percent.)
 (Note: In October 2024, The New York Times estimated 168,000 buildings in Gaza had been damaged or destroyed.)

 Background

 Israel's bombing campaign of the Gaza Strip began in response to the October 7 attacks.
 In prior conflicts — such as the 2014 Gaza War — Israel damaged or destroyed tens of thousands of buildings.
 The costs of rebuilding in prior conflicts have estimated to range in the billions of dollars.

 Israel alleges that hospitals, clinics, mosques and schools are used for fighting, and also claims that ambulances transport combat equipment and militants throughout the Gaza Strip.
 Israel published videos from alleged interrogations of captured militants telling about the military activities in hospitals and ambulances, and other IDF videos show alleged use for weapons storage, and as access points to warfare tunnels.
-The IDF claims for breach of international law in such military use.
+The IDF says that such military use is a breach of international law.